google/WebFundamentals/src/site/user-input/form-input.markdown

 </tr>
 </table>

-### The required attribute
+### The `required` attribute

 If the required attribute is present, then the field must contain a value before the form can be submitted.
-For example, to make the part number in the previous example required, we'd simply add the required attribute.
+For example, to make the zip code required, we'd simply add the required attribute:

     <input type="text" required id="zip" name="zip" pattern="^\d{5,6}(?:[-\s]\d{4})?$" />